aws/aws-fpga/sdk/userspace/fpga_mgmt_tools/README.md

     Type  FpgaImageSlot  VendorId    DeviceId    DBDF
     AFIDEVICE    0       0x6789      0x1d50      0000:00:0f.0

-#### Clearing the FPGA Image on Specific Slot
+#### Asynchronously Clearing the FPGA Image on Specific Slot

 The following command will clear the FPGA image, including internal and external memories.
+The "-A" is used for asynchronous AFI clear operations.

-    $ sudo fpga-clear-local-image -S 0
+    $ sudo fpga-clear-local-image -S 0 -A

-#### Describing the AFI content loaded on a specific FPGA slot after clear
+#### Describing the AFI content loaded on a specific FPGA slot after an asynchronous AFI clear

 The following command displays the current state for the given FPGA slot number.
-It shows that the FPGA is in the “cleared” state after the FPGA image "clear" operation.
-The "-R" option performs a PCI device remove and recan in order to expose the default AFI Vendor and Device Id.
+It shows that the FPGA is in the “cleared” state after the FPGA image "clear" operation.  **_The "-R" option performs a PCI device remove and recan in order to expose the default AFI Vendor and Device Id._**

     $ sudo fpga-describe-local-image -S 0 -R -H